alphagov/gds-boxen/README.md

     sudo mkdir -p /opt/boxen
     sudo chown ${USER}:admin /opt/boxen
     # For a fresh build you will need to add your ssh config
+    # You will also need to ssh to git@github.gds and accept the host key
     git clone git@github.com:alphagov/gds-boxen.git /opt/boxen/repo
     cd /opt/boxen/repo